Welcome to our Kelburn Castle history and tour information page.

 In 2011, the mural was named as one of the world’s top 10 examples of street art by author and designer Tristan Manco – on a par with Banksy’s work in Los Angeles and the Favela Morro Da Providencia in Rio de Janeiro.

 The castle is still the private home of Earl of Glasgow and his family.
-Due to this reason, the castle is only open for tours on set dates.
-Our dates for the summer of 2020 will be released in spring.
+Due to this reason, the castle is usually only open for tours on set dates however due to covid-19 we are unable to schedule any tour dates for 2020.